Salespeople Eat What They Kill RFPs, Closed Deals, Total Revenue

 A copilot extracts insights from the pipeline, brainstorms solutions to hurdles, and crafts messaging to help the pitch, so the lead salesperson can close the deal.

 Call in a ringer.
 You're adding someone to your sales team with a solid grasp of business, selling, messaging, marketing, and bottom line goals.
-That mix amplifies the efforts of ever member.
+That mix amplifies the efforts of every member.

 You can't hone